sifteo/thundercracker/docs/doxygen/src/audio.md

 * __High Sample Rates__: Samples in XM are traditionally 8363 Hz at C-4.
 This provides a wide range of timbre options while providing a compact sample.
 The instrument's Relative Note changes the sampling rate by a constant amount, so that an instrument with a higher Relative Note will sample it's audio much faster than an instrument with a lower Relative Note.
 Higher sampling rates mean higher-quality samples, but also more storage space required in flash, and more flash bus usage during playback.
 Samples with a Relative Note greater than 0 should be carefully scrutinized.
 Usually they indicate a 44.1kHz sample that was imported directly into the tracker without resampling.

-* __Ping Pong Loops__: The ADPCM encoding does not support random access, and is monotonic.
-So, to support ping pong loops on the Base, `stir` converts the ping pong loop into a linear loop, doubling the loop's size.
+* __Ping Pong Loops__: The ADPCM encoding does not provide random access, and is monotonic.
+So, to provide ping pong loops, `stir` converts the ping pong loop into a linear loop, doubling the loop's size.
 While ping pong loops can be incredibly useful, they can take up significantly more space in flash and should be used sparingly.

 * __Empty Space__: Samples containing empty space are samples that are wasting space.
 Many samples lead in with some silence or lead out with a long fade.
 Consider using effect __ED__ (Note delay) instead of leading a sample with silence, and trimming the silence from the end of your sample to save storage space.